matercomus/Matt-CV-2025-V2/Mateusz_Kedzia_AI_Engineer_CV.md

 - Applied trajectory classification using LSTM-AE-Attention and SSVM.
 - Built anomaly detection pipelines for large-scale mobility data.
 - Benchmarked synthetic and real-world datasets using advanced graph-theoretical and ML metrics.

+### Bachelor's Thesis: Explainable AI Development Environment and Tutorial for Heterogeneous IoT Data Processing
+**Institution:** **Vrije Universiteit Amsterdam**
+- Successfully defended with a grade of 8.0.
+- Project focused on explainable AI, heterogeneous data processing, and IoT data integration.
+- Led to being offered a research assistant position in the European Hedge-IoT project.

 ---